-Through the development of the Low Emission Bus Roadmap, we identified hydrogen as a potential fuel for Auckland's future low emission public hydrogen fuel cell bus and it was built by Global Bus Ventures in Christchurch.
-Despite the challenges of COVID-19 and disruptions to their supply chain, they have delivered this bus enabling AT to test it on our bus network and demonstrate its capabilities.
+In response to Ports of Auckland's invitation to participate in the Demonstration Project, and with the funding from Auckland Council and funding contribution from the Energy Efficiency and Conservation Authority (EECA), Metro Services commissioned the production of this first hydrogen fuel cell bus and it was built by Global Bus Ventures in Christchurch, Despite the challenges of COVID-19 and disruptions to their supply chain, they have delivered this bus enabling AT to test it on our bus network and demonstrate its capabilities.
 In collaboration with our operating partner Howick and Eastern Buses by Transdev the bus will be trialled on route 70 between Botany to Britomart via Panmure alongside our very first 3-axle electric bus we introduced on the same route in November 2020.